OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

   - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 #### #DEVSECURITY
+> Category: development-time information security control
+> Permalink: owaspai.org/goto/devsecurity/

-Description: Development security: sufficient security of the AI development infrastructure, also taking into account the sensitive information that is typical to AI: training data, test data, model parameters and technical documentation.
+Development security: sufficient security of the AI development infrastructure, also taking into account the sensitive information that is typical to AI: training data, test data, model parameters and technical documentation.
 This can be achieved by adding these assets to the existing security management system.
 Security involves for example screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.
-> Category: management
-> Permalink owaspai.org/goto/devsecurity/

 Apart from the AI-specific assets there is also the AI-specific supply chain of data and models, plus the fact that obtained software components are running in the development environment instead of in test, acceptance or production.
 This creates new risks of these components being a threat to development security.
 See [SUPPLYCHAINMANAGE](/goto/supplychainmanage/).